 Rather, your unit is going to need to spend time preparing.
 Get organized by splitting up responsibilities among committees, with different groups focusing on one area.
-Here’s a rundown of some groups your group should consider forming, depending on how large your workplace is and how long you anticipate going on strike for.
+Here’s a rundown of some groups your group should consider forming, depending on how large your workplace is and how long you anticipate going on strike.

 Finance committee: Strikes can be expensive, and spending money while you’re not receiving a paycheck is less than ideal.
 Union members should prepare in advance to anticipate the lack of income, but there are limits on what people can feasibly save.

-Finance committees can help support workers while they strike, by raising donations and allocating a percentage of dues toward members who need assistance with covering rent, transportation, healthcare and other necessities.
+Finance committees can help support workers while they strike, by raising donations and allocating a percentage of dues toward members who need assistance with covering rent, transportation, healthcare, and other necessities.
 These keepers of the “strike fund” can be an economic lifeline.

-Negotiating committee: Your unit already has a bargaining committee to facilitate with contract negotiations.
+Negotiating committee: Your unit already has a bargaining committee to facilitate contract negotiations.
 Lean on their expertise to help your union communicate with your employer and encourage them to bargain in good faith.
 They’ll be the main point of contact throughout the strike and hopefully, the very productive bargaining meetings.

 Public relations committee: When on strike, you’re going to need support, and not all of it needs to be internal.
 By putting a few union members in charge of PR, your unit can spread the message of why you’re striking to the community.
 Get press involved!
 Gaining the goodwill of your community will make your employer sweat and think twice about skipping out on important negotiations or refusing to meet demands.
-So reach out to news outlets, other nearby unions, influential public figures, politicians and other leaders in your community.
+So reach out to news outlets, other nearby unions, influential public figures, politicians, and other leaders in your community.

 It’s also important to keep every member of your actual unit engaged before and during a strike.
 Strikes are stressful, so keeping up momentum is vital.
 There’s nothing like good press to further hit home every reason for striking to help keep strikers’ morale high.

-Picketing committee: Not every unit who strikes is going to want to picket, but many do.
+Picketing committee: Not every unit that strikes is going to want to picket, but many do.
 To organize a successful picket or demonstration, you’ll need some leaders.
-After all, making signs, mapping out safe areas to picket (read: not directly in front of a building’s entrance) and communicating expectations to all picketers is a full-time job!
+After all, making signs, mapping out safe areas to picket (read: not directly in front of a building’s entrance), and communicating expectations to all picketers is a full-time job!
 It’s important that everyone is clear on the ground rules of picketing to ensure safety and maximum effectiveness, and that messaging should be streamlined and come from one designated source.

 A striking success